xyu/CamCalc/README.md

 * `calculate()`

   Returns an object with the following values
-  * `aperture` - The mathematically ideal f-number, which may not be an actual stop avaliable on your lens. (see below)
+  * `aperture` - The mathematically ideal f-number, which may not be an actual stop available on your lens.
+(See below)
   * `distance` - Distance in meters to focus to.

 ### CamCalc.ApertureSnap()

-`CamCalc.IdealAperture()` will proabaly return a f-number that you can't actually set on a real life lens.
-This will calculate what f-stop a f-number is closest to.
+`CamCalc.IdealAperture()` will probably return a f-number that you can't actually set on a real life lens.
+This will calculate what f-stop an f-number is closest to.

 #### Options